Beyond Counting Individual Words: N-grams#

 plt.style.use("ggplot")

 We will now use a large, text-based dataset containing more than 176.000 restaurant reviews from Madrid (see dataset on zenodo).
-The dataset (about 142MB) can be downloaded via the following code block.
+The dataset (about 142MB) can be downloaded via the given link.

 """